queue-miscreant/neovimpv/README.md

 ### `:MpvOpen`

-Open an mpv instance using the contents of the current line.
+Open an mpv instance using the string on the current line, as if invoking `mpv` from the command line with the `--no-video` flag.
 URLs may be used if youtube-dl or yt-dlp has been set up.

+Optionally {mpv-args} may be given, which are passed as command line arguments.
+This can be used to override `--no-video`, for example, by calling `:MpvOpen --video=auto`

 ### `:MpvClose`